 Have you given any thought to who comes across your posting and feels welcome to apply?
 You should.
-From where a company positions themselves (for example: recruiting events at HBCU career fairs) to how ADA-accessible their application process is – all of this builds a more inclusive hiring practice.
+From where a company positions itself (for example: recruiting events at HBCU career fairs) to how ADA-accessible its application process is – all of this builds a more inclusive hiring practice.
 Without getting diverse candidates in the pipeline, it’s impossible to create a diverse organization.

 Sometimes it can be easy to forget that candidates are interviewing the company too.
-From starting interviews extremely late, to asking questions that are inappropriate, illegal or completely irrelevant, interviewers who don’t know how to conduct one can sour the candidate’s perception of the company, completely dissuade them from wanting to work there or even get the company in legal trouble.
+From starting interviews extremely late to asking questions that are inappropriate, illegal, or completely irrelevant, interviewers who don’t know how to conduct one can sour the candidate’s perception of the company, completely dissuade them from wanting to work there, or even get the company in legal trouble.
 It’s not just about reading a list of questions.
-Anyone who routinely conducts interviews should have a training on how to ask open-ended questions, actively listen and other skills.
+Anyone who routinely conducts interviews should have training on how to ask open-ended questions, actively listen, and other skills.

 Sometimes an interviewer will come across a resume and see something that catches their eye.
 Maybe it’s the educational background of the person, or maybe they have something in common with them.
 Almost immediately, this positive bias towards the candidate colors and overshadows the rest of their performance – even if their actual skills test or interview is subpar.
 And on the flip side, sometimes a negative first and superficial impression can lead interviewers to overlook candidates who would be exceptional workers.
 First impressions are just one step – a hiring process should aim to go beyond that.